StephanPartzsch/as3-yaul/README.md

 * **hasValidSetterAndGetterExcluding** - tests if all getter and setter excluding given fields work as expected
 * **hasValidSetterAndGetterFor** - tests if all getter and setter for given fields work as expected

-All functions work with public properties, explicit and implicit getters and setters.
+All functions work with public properties, explicit and implicit getters/setters.

 **Dependencies**

-The has getter/setter functions are compiled against *hamcrest-as3-only-1.1.3.swc*, *mockito-1.4M5.swc* and *spicelib-flash-2.4.0.swc*.
-The SWCs are included in the download file.
+The has valid getter/setter functions are compiled against *hamcrest-as3-only-1.1.3.swc*, *mockito-1.4M5.swc* and *spicelib-flash-2.4.0.swc*.
+The SWCs are included in the [download file](https://github.com/StephanPartzsch/as3-yaul/downloads).

 **Usage**